World Patient Safety Day

 Some Important Facts About Patient Safety

 Below are some facts about patient safety that everyone should be aware of.
-We think the following points are extremely important and hope they bring some clarity to not only this holiday but to patient safety itself.
+We think the following points are extremely important and hope they bring clarity not only to this holiday but to patient safety itself.

-- Unsafe care is one of the ten leading causes of disability and death across the world.
+- Unsafe care is one of the ten leading causes of disability and death worldwide.

 - Approximately 1 out of every 7 Canadian dollars is spent treating the effects of patient harm in hospitals.